VisioncreatorEarth/visioncreator/apps/website/src/routes/presentation/VCPresentation 2.0_doc.md

 8. **Organizational Principles** (`Slide8.svelte`)
    - Details how Visioncreator is organized:
-     - Collaborative work structure
+     - Collaborative work structure where anyone can contribute based on skills and interests
-     - Collective ownership
+     - Collective ownership through tokenized shares (real ownership, not just virtual tokens)
-     - Democratic but individualized decision-making
+     - Democratic but individualized decision-making through quadratic voting
-     - Self-determination aligned with collective goals
+     - Self-determination aligned with collective goals via proposal system
+     - Transparent contribution tracking and rewards in both tokens and euros
      - GOAL: Alignment with inner strength/vision for all members

 9. **The DAO Concept** (`Slide9.svelte`)
    - Introduces the Decentralized Autonomous Organization (DAO) model
    - Explains key DAO components:
-     - Proposal and voting systems
+     - Proposal and voting systems with real examples (shows actual UI screenshot)
-     - Collective ownership through VCR token
+     - Collective ownership through VCR token representing real GmbH shares
-     - Community-driven innovation
+     - Community-driven innovation process where members propose and vote on new ideas
-     - Flexible contribution and reward system
+     - Flexible contribution and reward system (work-for-tokens and euros)
+     - Quadratic voting to ensure fair representation regardless of token holdings
      - GOAL: Building successful startups together

 10. **Visioncreator Implementation Details** (`Slide10.svelte`)
     - Specifics of the Visioncreator model:
-      - Tokenized German GmbH using tokenize-it
+      - Tokenized German GmbH using tokenize-it platform
-      - ETH token "VCR"
+      - ETH token "VCR" representing actual legal ownership
-      - €365 one-time buy-in with token reward
+      - €365 one-time buy-in with token reward and real stake in the company
-      - Explanation of different pools
+      - Financial pools structure:
+        - Initially 75% platform development pool (for developers, marketers, etc.)
+        - 25% community pool that grows as membership increases
+        - Goal to shift completely to community pool at 10,000 members
-      - Voting system
+      - Quadratic voting system to prevent wealth concentration in decision-making
-      - Legal framework
+      - Legal framework starting as German GmbH
-      - Transformation plan to full DAO after 10,000 investors
+      - Transformation plan to full DAO after 10,000 investors:
+        - "Community exit" with 70% of company transitioning to community
+        - All revenue and investments flowing to community pool
+        - Shift from German legal structure to full DAO framework

 ### PART II - OUR FIRST STARTUP/PRODUCT